 Awarepoint’s 2010 results include 91 hospitals contracted for its RTLS solutions (up 30%) and revenue up over 100% for the third straight year.

-Bizarre: a pregnant woman finds out that her husband has impregnated his mistress as well.
+Bizarre: a pregnant woman that her husband has impregnated his mistress as well.
 She decides to kill the mistress’s baby, forging a doctor’s prescription for Cytotec, an ulcer drug that also causes abortions, and calls the woman pretending to be the doctor’s employee and tells her take the medication to protect the unborn baby against Down syndrome.
 The mistress takes the Cytotec, sending her into immediate labor, but the baby survives in the hospital.
 The wife then sends a male friend to the hospital with two bottles of poisoned baby milk, which suspicious staff refuse to pass along.
 Somewhere along the way, the wife pretends to be a hospital executive in an attempt to get the baby’s ventilator turned off.
 Says her lawyer, “My client was in the last trimester of her pregnancy and was acting irrationally.”
 The jury didn’t buy it: she’s going to prison for four years.
 I’m sure she’ll make a stellar mom.